2018ik/BaubleSolver/README.md

-# "Drop of Cleverness Bauble Spelling Tray Puzzle Toy" solver
+# "Drop of Cleverness Bauble Spelling Tray" solver

 Uses backtracking and various heuristics to try to solve for all solutions.